StefFrustagli/the-italian-hangman-game/README.md

 - [ImgBB](https://imgbb.com/) was used to upload images and extract the source code.
 - [Am I Responsive?](http://ami.responsivedesign.is) was used to generate the mockup of the website.
 - [Table Convert](https://tableconvert.com/) was used to generate tables for the TESTING.md file.

+## Modules imported
+- **Random Module**: this module provides functions to generate random numbers, choices, and sequences.
+In the game, it was used to extrapolate random words from the word bank.
+- **String Module**: this module contains various string-specific constants and functions, offering utilities for string manipulations, like checking character sets or formatting.
+In the game, it was used to access all uppercase letters in the alphabet.
+- **Sys Module**: the sys module provides access to some variables used or maintained by the Python interpreter and facilitates interactions with the system environment.
+Specifically, in this project it was used to exit the game.

 ## Testing